Harriet Jane Lawrence: Later research and leadership

+Beyond her laboratory work, Lawrence was active in professional and civic organizations.
 Lawrence became a fellow with the newly formed American Society of Clinical Pathologists in 1927.
 The goal of the organization was to advance the field of clinical pathology and to ensure it was on equal ground with other specialized areas of medicine.
-She was a member of the Medical Club of Portland and the Philanthropic Educational Organization (P.E.O.)
+She was a member of the Medical Club of Portland where she worked with other notable women physicians such as Mae Cardwell, Jessie Fern McGavin, and Amelia Zeigler.
+Lawrence also supported the local chapter of the Philanthropic Educational Organization (P.E.O.)
 Sisterhood, which was an international organization that worked to provide educational opportunities for women.
-She helped Dr. Alan L. Hart in his 1917 transition to male and provided a professional recommendation for him for a position as a physician at the Albuquerque Sanatorium.
+Through these affiliations she encouraged women to enter medicine and advocated for equal educational opportunities.